Meon Valley Railway: Post-War and British Railways

 The Southern Railway was nationalised in 1948, becoming part of British Railways.
-The rise of private car ownership and the major shift of local goods traffic from rail to road caused the Meon Valley Line to become increasingly uneconomical to operate, and services were gradually run down.
+The rise of private car ownership and the major shift of local goods traffic from rail to road caused the Meon Valley line to become increasingly uneconomical to operate, and services were gradually run down.
 After the last timetabled service on Saturday 5 February 1955 the Meon Valley Railway closed to passenger traffic.
 Course comments that "There is little doubt that in 1955 the Meon Valley was unsustainable as a passenger railway."
 On the following day, Sunday, a special train called 'The Hampshireman', organised by a rail enthusiasts' group, ran along the full length of the line – the last train to do so.
 It was hauled by two T9s double-heading.

 From 7 February 1955 goods services were to continue with a once-a-day service from Fareham to Droxford only, and a similar service from the northern end only from Alton to Farringdon.

 The southern section to Droxford was closed completely on 30 April 1962 after the passage of an enthusiasts' railtour.
-The goods service to Farringdon was maintained until 5 August 1968, when the final part of Meon Valley Railway was closed to all traffic.
+The goods service to Farringdon was maintained until 5 August 1968, when the final part of the Meon Valley Railway was closed to all traffic.

 After closure

-Knowle tunnel after closure of the Meon Valley line
+Knowle tunnel

 From 6 May 1973 the deviation line, now only used by Romsey trains, was completely closed and partly used for the M27 motorway.
 British Railways had secured money for the further rebuilding and strengthening of the tunnel line, in exchange for the use of the avoiding land.